solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 *) Comptes rendus d. s. de l'Acad. d. sc.
 1875.
 1175.

 *) Cours de géologie comparée.
-Compare with: Tschermak, Bildung der Meteoriten, Sitzungsberichte der Akademie der Wissenschaften in Wien.
-Bd.
-LXXI, 2.
-Abth.
+Compare with: Tschermak, The Formation of the Meteorites, Minutes of the Academy of Sciences in Vienna.
+Volume LXXI, Section 2.
 1875.

 ## Crust.